-Step two: dig post holes and position posts
+Step three: dig post holes and position posts

 Dig the post holes to the size of the post and a depth of 450mm unless your fence will be taller than 1.2m in which case a post depth of at least 600mm is better.